Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 env
 ```

 One important environment variable is `$HOME`, which contains the path to your home directory.
-You can print the defininition of a variable with the `echo` command, the preceeding `$` indicates you're referencing a variable.
+You can print the definition of a variable with the `echo` command, the preceding `$` indicates you're referencing a variable.
 For example:

 ```bash
 echo $HOME